nasccped/jsmoke/docs/design/README.md

 So, we can divide our app into different pieces of features where one **uses** the other but they aren't dependent.

+Fortunately, cargo provides a feature called workspace[^3], so, we can easily manage our project as separated components.

 [^1]: Rust's `Result` is an enum type with two variants (`Ok(_)` and `Err(_)`).
 Read more on the
   [official doc page](https://doc.rust-lang.org/std/result/).